 As with normal pre-application procedure, advice given by the panel before an application is submitted remains confidential, seen only by the applicant and planning authorities.
-This includes Harlow Council, East Hertfordshire District Council, Epping Forest District Council, and the Garden Town Board.
+This includes Harlow Council, East Hertfordshire District Council, Epping Forest District Council, and Essex and Hertfordshire County Councils.